JoeyAlpha5/arena-blog-frontend/README.md

 The Arena Blog curates travel stories from travellers from all parts of the world.
 If you're planning a trip to any part of the world, be sure to checkout what others have to say about the location.

 This documentation provides a breakdown of the Frontend code for this application.
+I took inspiration form [Unsplash's](https://unsplash.com/) homepage layout and [Substack's](https://snyder.substack.com/p/what-questions-should-i-answer-about/comments?s=r) minimal blog post design when designing my application.

 Use the sections listed below to get started with running the application on your machine.

 ## Documentation sections
 - [Setting up the app](#setting-up-the-app)